avabellaw/my-recipe/readme.md

         * Dietary tag ID - The ID of the dietary tags record associated with this recipe.
 * dietary_tags
     * The ID is added as a foreign key to either a recipe or a modified recipe.
+    * Creating a table solely for dietary tags aids in the addition of new tags in future.

+I recognize that I could have improved this model by fully normalizing the data.
+A modified recipe should have remained as a recipe, containing a field or foreign key to distinguish it once set.

 ### Surface Plane